Brad-Hesson/actuator_testing/README.md

 # Actuator Testing Software

-This is a repo to hold the scripts and programs i am writing to be able to test the actuators that we build.
+This is a repo to hold the scripts and programs I am writing to be able to test the actuators that we build.

 ## It has scripts for:
 - Generating the waverforms we use to drive the actuators during testing